Determine your application’s most critical criteria when choosing the material for your heat exchanger.

 If ease of maintenance and integrity of your product quality are high priorities, then materials that are easier to clean and maintain should be selected.
 The materials must stand up to your preferred cleaning regimen – whether it be chemical, mechanical or ultrasonic cleaning (or a combination).
 Acids, caustics and chlorides are common in cleaning solutions, but can be harmful to metals in higher concentrations or elevated temperatures.
 Once you decide on a material of construction, companies that provide these cleaning chemicals, like Ecolab or AFCO, can provide recommendations on concentrations that are suitable.

-The helpful heat exchanger experts at Enerquip are happy to assist you by providing options for your shell and tube heat exchanger materials of construction.
-Since they work in many alloys, they can provide suggestions and feedback to help you narrow down your choices based on your priorities.
-For more unique cases, they will refer you to credible metallurgists who can help you finalize your heat exchanger material selection.
-To learn more about custom shell and tube heat exchangers, click here.
+The experts at Enerquip are happy to assist you by providing options for your shell and tube heat exchanger materials of construction.
+We work in many alloys and can provide suggestions and feedback to help narrow down your choices based on priorities.
+For more unique cases, we may refer you to credible metallurgists who can help you finalize your heat exchanger material selection.

 Click here to learn more about Enerquip’s custom exchangers.